 A lot of scallops are hermaphrodites, meaning we have both male and female sex organs.
 To reproduce, we released eggs and sperm into the water column where they fertilize.

 I’m a major favorite of seafood lovers.
 My name was even adapted to the cooking term “scalloped,” which meant hot, creamed seafood served in a shell.
 Now, the phrase is applied more liberally to other foods in a creamy casserole, like scalloped potatoes (yum!).
 Our populations have varied over the last century due to a mix of habitat degradation and overfishing.
-But the United States still has the largest sea scallop fishery in the world, with 56 million pounds of meat worth $546 million harvested in one year alone.
+Since the 1990s, careful management of this fishery has helped the U.S. population come back strong.
+The United States has the largest sea scallop fishery in the world, with 56 million pounds of meat worth $546 million harvested in one year alone.
 Three of the top ports pulling in sea scallops are New Bedford, Massachusetts; Cape May, New Jersey; and Norfolk, Virginia.